 The RESO Web API is the modern way that MLSs transport data to their brokers and their vendors.
 Many MLSs have non-standardized data in their internal systems.
 That data is mapped, or matched, to RESO’s Data Dictionary standards and delivered to customers via the MLS’s Web API services.

 Standardized data is what technology companies and brokers are asking for from their MLSs.
 They want to build technology that works across many markets efficiently and quickly.
-So a RESO-certified Web API is the way these MLSs can provide “cleaned up” external access to standardized data on top of their native systems.
+So a RESO-certified Web API is the way these MLSs can provide “cleaned up” external access to standardized data on top of their non-standardized internal systems.

 Standard Outside, Standard Inside

 Web API services transport MLS data outward to vendor and broker technology systems.
 But MLSs’ internal technology tools are expanding greatly, and having standardized data to fuel every direct interaction with a broker or agent greatly simplifies MLSs’ data relationships with them.
-An MLS’s native database, with a presentation layer that delivers standardized Data Dictionary content to all other MLS services provides that opportunity.

 Agent Experience: Setting up a search for a client in the MLS’s primary software system